+- a) Operating & storage areas

+- Ventilation requirements.

+- Segregation of filling areas.

+- Provision of adequate emergency exits.

+- Controlled access of personnel.

+- Fire protection and firefighting equipment.

+- Exclusion of ignition sources and protection against electrostatic discharge where flammable gases are handled.

+- Gas monitoring where toxic, flammable gases or oxygen-enriched or depleted atmospheres are a potential hazard.

+b) Equipment
-- a) Operating & storage areas - The ventilation requirements. - The segregation of filling areas. - The provision of adequate emergency exits. - The controlled access of personnel. - Fire protection and fire fighting equipment. - The exclusion of ignition sources and protection against electrostatic discharge where flammable gases are handled. - The gas monitoring where toxic, flammable gases or oxygen-enriched or depleted atmospheres are a potential hazard. - b) Equipment - The suitability of equipment, materials of construction and pressure rating. - The gas disposal systems. - The accuracy of all measuring and analytical equipment used in the preparation of gas mixtures shall be adequate for the purpose and documented. - Drawings and labelling.
-Note: It may be required to expand to include manuals/procedures, etc. - c) Supply gases - Separate inert gas supplies for flammable-inert gas mixtures and for oxygen-inert gas mixtures should be considered to prevent the accidental production of oxidant-fuel mixtures. - Adequate labelling on all gas supply pipelines and cylinders. - The storage identification and stock rotation for supply cylinders. - Confidence in the supply gas certification and freedom from potentially hazardous impurities (including premixes). - d) Control of cylinders - The safe handling of cylinders techniques, equipment and routing. - A means of securing free standing cylinders against falling where necessary. - The control of cylinders in the mixture filling areas (i.e. kept to a minimum). - Ensuring that polymerisable substances (such as ethylene oxide and 1,3-butadiene) are stored, checked periodically and used in accordance with the supplier's instructions. - The provision of leak testing full cylinders and filling systems.

-- Correct labelling. - The adequate provision of storage areas suitable for the hazard class or gases to be manufactured.
+- Suitability of equipment, materials of construction and pressure rating. - · Gas disposal systems. - Accuracy of all measuring and analytical equipment used in the preparation of gas mixtures shall be adequate for the purpose and documented. - Drawings and labelling.

+c) Supply gases

+- Separate inert gas supplies for flammable-inert gas mixtures and for oxygen-inert gas mixtures should be considered to prevent the accidental production of oxidant-fuel mixtures. - Adequate labelling on all gas supply pipelines and cylinders. - Storage identification and stock rotation for supply cylinders. - Confidence in the supply gas certification and freedom from potentially hazardous impurities (including premixes).

+d) Control of cylinders

+- Safe handling of cylinders techniques, equipment and routing. - Means of securing free standing cylinders against falling where necessary. - Control of cylinders in the mixture filling areas (i.e. kept to a minimum). - Ensuring that polymerisable substances (such as ethylene oxide and 1,3-butadiene) are stored, checked periodically and used in accordance with the supplier's instructions. - Provision of leak testing full cylinders and filling systems. - Correct labelling. - Storage areas suitable for the different hazard classes of gases.